 Permits are often required for special events.
 Please contact the Park Manager or Park Ranger at 541-548-7501 to see if you will need a permit.

-Weddings groups of no more than 50 people can reserve the North Point Amphitheater space by calling the park office at 541-548-7501.
-We are currently only making reservations up to 30 days in advance due to covid-19 issues.
+Weddings groups of no more than 50 people can reserve the North Point Amphitheater space by calling the park office at 541-548-7501 extension 1, and leaving a message.
+Reservations can be made up to 6 months in advance beginning at 6am.